 —No way!
 Sebastián?
 That bony twig who looks like a clothes hanger?

 —That weak-ass twig couldn’t take a shoulder bump.
-You push him once and he’s out ‘til Christmas.
+You push him once and he’s out ‘til Christmas break.

 —I told Fuensalida to his face: “Are you serious?
 You’re putting that bag of bones in defense to replace me?
 He’s gonna snap the first time someone kicks the ball!”